Canonical bases for the quantum extended Kac-Moody algebras and Hall polynomials: The Ringel--Hall algebra

-Throughout the paper, $\bbf_q$ denotes a finite field with $q$ elements, $k=\overline{\bbf}_q$ the algebraic closed field ,$Q=(I,H,s,t)$ is a fixed connected quiver, and $\llz=\bbf_q Q$ is the path algebra of $Q$ over $\bbf_q.$ By $\mod\llz$ we denote the category of all finite dimensional left $\llz$-modules, or equivalently finite modules.
-It is well-known that $\mod\llz$ is equivalent to the category of finite dimensional representations of $Q$ over $\bbf_q.$ We shall simply identify $\llz$-modules with representations of $Q.$
+Let $\llz=\bbf_q Q$ be the \emph{path algebra} of $Q$ over the field $\bbf_q$.
+Precisely, $\llz$ is a $\bbf_q$-vector space with basis all paths of $Q$ (including the trivial paths attached to all vertices), and the product $pq$ of two paths $p$ and $q$ is the concantenation of $p$ and $q$ if $s(p)=t(q)$ and is $0$ otherwise.
+The category of all finite-dimensional left $\llz$-modules, or equivalently finite left $\llz$-modules, is equivalent to the category of finite-dimensional representations of $Q$ over $\bbf_q.$ We shall simply identify $\llz$-modules with representations of $Q$, and call a $\llz$-module \emph{nilpotent} if the corresponding representation is nilpotent.
+The category of nilpotent $\llz$-modules will be denoted by $\mod\llz$.